Juan Toloza

-Juan Andrés Toloza Cortés (born 4 May 1985) is a Chilean footballer who last played for Chilean Segunda División side Deportes Colina as a midfielder.
+Juan Andrés Toloza Cortés (born 4 May 1985) is a Chilean former footballer who played as a midfielder.

 Club career

 In 2005, he had a step with Club Social y Deportivo Cristiano Hosanna in the Tercera División.

 In 2010, he took part in the Copa Sudamericana with his team Unión San Felipe, scoring a goal in the 4–2 victory against LDU Quito, in the Round of 16 of the competition.

+His last club was Deportes Colina in 2021.

+Coaching career

+In 2026, Toloza joined the technical staff of Brujas de Salamanca as assistant coach.